 The ironmaster’s house, built in 1680s, was reduced to extend the forge after1713 and later extended in 1780s, and eventually became a pair of workers’ cottages when the ironmaster moved across the road to a finer house called The Grange.
 These cottages now help to illustrate the physical side of domestic life in the 1900s.
 The Yorkshire range needs black-leading, the washhouse has a copper and a mangle, and the tin bath hangs on a nail on the wall.
 The privy across the yard has torn newspaper hung on a nail!

 The South Yorkshire Industrial History Society, who own the site, has over the years been given stationary steam engines and much industrial machinery and the Forge became an Industrial Museum almost by accident.

 A presentation of pre 1950s belt-driven metalworking machinery is in the ‘South Yorkshire Ironworks’ building.
 A collection of mechanical hammers and a blacksmith’s hearth are in the ‘smithy’.
-The Elizabeth mill engine, a nodding donkey, a mine sinking engine and another selection of medium sized stationary steam engines is on display in the ‘Barns’ area near the car park.
+The 1887 Elizabeth mill engine, the 1910 George III mill engine, a nodding donkey, a mine sinking engine and another selection of medium sized stationary steam engines is on display in the ‘Barns’ area near the car park.